How to get a mortgage when you’re self-employed

 Speak to a mortgage adviser

-A mortgage adviser or broker is a person or company that works with you to decide what kind of mortgage you need.
+A mortgage adviser or broker is a person or company that works with you to give you mortgage advice and help you to decide what kind of mortgage you need.
 They’ll then match you with the best lender based on your criteria.

 Mortgage advisers may be tied to a specific lender, have access to deals from limited lenders or offer ‘whole of market’ advice.
 Naturally, the latter seems like the best option, but with some lenders only disclosing products when approached directly, ‘whole of market’ doesn’t cover everything.